 Brokers do not have trucks.
 So in this case a direct carrier must be found to move your vehicle and will charge a fee for doing so.
 This is why there are so many trying to deal with a carrier so in that way the pricing and the service is all coming from the same place.

 As of 2022 the market continues to be mostly filled with brokers.
 The average broker fee is $250 +/- per vehicle depending on distance.

 It is the currently the most prevalent type of auto transport company.
 As such, National Express operates in this way to cover the entire country.

 Why is it so hard to find a carrier? - If everywhere you go you keep running into brokers, there's a huge reason for that.
 Carriers are typically not interested in working with the public.
-With thousands of brokers, they don't have to.
-They can pick from an endless list of vehicles from a national marketplace where licensed third party providers list every single car in the country being shipped in the country.
+With the abundance of brokers, they don't have to.
+They can pick from an endless list of vehicles from a national marketplace where licensed third party providers list every single car being shipped in the country.

 The vast majority of legitimate auto transport companies are NOT carriers.
 This is one of the most misunderstood concepts in auto shipping.
 Carriers that are available customer-direct are very far and few in between.
 Typically brokers / agents are in the front lines gathering business for the carriers, while the carriers are moving the vehicles.

 This is preferred by carriers as they do not have to work with sales, advertising, or customer service.

 What is not a real auto transport company is a lead provider.
 Many confuse these with brokerages.
 A real auto transport company has an MC Number and is registered with the FMCSA.
 So Carriers will fall into that category along with agents only.